NeLy-EPFL/flygym/doc/source/installation.rst

 .. note::

-   Check special instructions at the bottom of this page if you want to run FlyGym on a machine without a display (eg. server).
+   Check special instructions at the bottom of this page if you want to run FlyGym on a machine without a display (eg. a server).

 Installation via PyPI